al9379/FrogEstore/docs/DesignDoc.md

 ## Requirements

-This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._

 ### Definition of MVP
 Customers can buy frogs and admins can edit the inventory from which customers purchase.